Gay Mykonos Island Guide

 You can hire a car at Mykonos Airport.
 Some operators have branches in Mykonos Town.
 We recommend full insurance.
 Take photos of your car when you pick it up.
 It will probably have a few dents & scratches and windscreen chips.
 Having said that, we've never had a problem with any of the operators.

-Mykonos Town as seen an explosion in new restaurant openings in recent years.
+Mykonos Town has seen an explosion in new restaurant openings in recent years.
 But this has done nothing to bring down prices.
 Even a modest meal out will cost €20-30 per person.
-At the top end, expect to pay €100 per person upwards (for food alone) at places like Interni or Ling Ling (both of which we have tried, and both of which we think are somewhat overrated).
+At the top end, expect to pay €100 per person upwards (for food alone) at some places.
+Some of the places people are talking about at the moment are Niko's and Kiki's as well as Alemagou Beach Bar.

 From July to the end of September we strongly recommend you plan ahead and book tables in advance.